simonhw/campsite-bookings/README.md

 ## User Experience
 ### Initial Discussion
 The Lakeview Campsite website facilitates bookings for small and large groups for one night or more of camping.
 The goal of the site is to encourage business by showcasing the campsite information and offering a user-friendly booking system to users.
-The website allows staff users to manage all bookings.
+The website allows users to manage their bookings and staff users to manage all bookings.

 ### Project Planning with the Agile Approach
 The Lakeview Campsite project was built using the Agile method.
 This involves breaking projects down into smaller manageable sections which allows teams to deliver continuous working releases to the client and end users.
 These release periods are known as sprints and this project had four sprints over nine weeks.